petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 Before we get going we should learn a couple more features in TypeScript that will help us understand the following utility types and their implementation.

 > 💡 This part 2 of utility types assumes that you have already read the part 1 and its **type shenanigans**.
-If you haven't done it yet, please go read [part 1](../utility-types-part1) because otherwise some of the utility type implementations here will be really hard to understand.
+If you haven't done it yet, please go read [part 1](../utility-types-part1) because otherwise some of the utility type implementations here will be hard to understand.

 ### never

 `never` is a very special type representing **values that never occur**.
 It is a bit of an abstract concept but best explained with examples.
-For example a function has a return type of `never` if it never reaches its endpoint:
+For example, a function has a return type of `never` if it never reaches its endpoint:

 ```typescript
 function foo(): never {